 Are you looking for a crisp, hard apple taste to get you in the fall mood?
 Look no further than the nation’s capital for cider.

 The DC area offers a range of ciders, including sweet, gluten-free and dry.
 Local cideries also offer unique varieties that you’re not likely to find anywhere else.
 So, hop on the cider trail in the DMV and prepare for an overload of flavor and refreshment.
-Make sure to review safety protocols at the cideries before planning your trip.
+DC also features an array of beer gardens, rooftop bars and outdoor patios for you to check out.

 Anxo Cidery & Tasting Room

 Capitol Cider House

 Located in the bustling Petworth neighborhood and steps away from the George Ave-Petworth Metro Stop, Capitol Cider House focuses on local flavors infused with modernity.
 Its hard ciders include choices like the Manchurian Crab, Honey Lavender and Peargatory.
 Capitol Cider House likes to say that its creations are “more like a fine wine than a popsicle.”
-The location is dog and kid-friendly, and their tasting room and patio are currently open Friday-Sunday.
+The location is dog and kid-friendly.

 Distillery Lane Ciderworks

 The first licensed cidery in Maryland, Distillery Lane in Jefferson sits on a 95-acre historic farm that dates back to the Civil War.
 The ciders refrain from sweetness but instead deliver refreshment and are naturally tart and aromatic.
-Distillery Lane Cider is closed for the season, but they expect to re-open late summer.
+Distillery Lane is open for customers each fall.
 In the meantime, you can find their ciders at St. Anselm and Red Bear Brewing Company.